skrakau/PureCLIP_data/simulated_data/README.md

 - Simulated (target-specific) crosslink sites and binding regions
 - Note that the majority of the simulated sites are sparsely covered in the original RNA-seq data and consequently in the simulated iCLIP data, i.e. can likely not be detected.

-See https://github.com/skrakau/sim_iCLIP/wiki for further details.
+See https://github.com/skrakau/sim_iCLIP/wiki or 'Krakau S, Richard H, Marsico A: PureCLIP: Capturing target-specific protein-RNA interaction footprints from single-nucleotide CLIP-seq data.' for further details.